vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 ```

 #### Complete Binary Tree
+A complete binary tree is a binary tree, which is completely filled, with the possible exception of the bottom level, which is filled from left to right.
+The data structure Heap is a good example of a complete binary tree.
 A complete binary tree is very special tree, it provides the best possible ratio between the number of nodes and the height.
 The height h of a complete binary tree with N nodes is at most O(log N).
-We can easily prove this by counting nodes on each level, starting with the root, assuming that each level has the maximum number of nodes:
+We can easily prove this by counting nodes on each level,
+starting with the root, assuming that each level has the maximum number of nodes:
     n = 1 + 2 + 4 + ... + 2^(h-1) + 2^(h) = 2^(h+1) - 1
 Solving this with respect to h, we obtain
     h = O(log n)